skuep/pick-placer/README.md

 Other Parts used:
 - Festo CRVZS-0,4 (Used on ebay)
 - MGN9C 100mm Rails (CNA on AliExpress)
-- Nema17 stepper motor with 20mm thickness (Stepper-Online)
+- Nema17 stepper motor with 20mm thickness (Stepper-Online) for Toolhead
 - 500mm length extrusions with V groove for LumenPnP feeder compatibility

-Mechanically compatible to LumenPnP feeders